 Step 1.
 The CV Review feature will be automatically enabled when you decide to ask for CVs

-You can turn it off if you just want to collect CVs for administrative reasons or if you use them as a 'conversation starter' that doesn't affect shortlisting decisions.
+You can turn off the Anonymised CV review tool if you want to collect CVs for administrative reasons or use them as a 'conversation starter' that doesn't affect shortlisting decisions.

 Step 2.
 Add and edit your CV scoring criteria